Home

 About the IBSC

 Welcome to the Institute for the Biology of Stem Cells (IBSC) at UCSC, a hub for stem cell and biomedical research and training.
-Established with support from the California Institute for Regenerative Medicine (CIRM) in 2005, the IBSC is home to a variety of Predoctoral and Postdoctoral Training Programs geared towards preparing the next generation of researchers, faculty, and community oriented scientists.
+Since 2005, with support from the California Institute for Regenerative Medicine (CIRM), the IBSC has fostered Predoctoral and Postdoctoral Training Programs to shape the next generation of scientists.

 The IBSC is an invited member of the “Circle of Stem Cell Institutes and Centers” by The International Society for Stem Cell Research (ISSCR).